GH-Tyron/requirement-analysis/README.md

 4. **Enhances Quality:** Leads to software that meets user expectations and business objectives.
 5. **Strengthens Communication:** Bridges the gap between technical and non-technical teams.
 6. **Supports Validation:** Defines measurable criteria for testing and verifying system functionality.

+## 🔍 Why is Requirement Analysis Important?
+Requirement Analysis is a **cornerstone of the Software Development Life Cycle (SDLC)**.
+It ensures that the final product aligns with both **business objectives** and **user expectations**.
+Without this phase, projects often suffer from miscommunication, scope creep, and costly rework.

+Here are three key reasons why Requirement Analysis is essential:

+### 1. 🎯 Establishes Clear Project Direction
+Requirement Analysis defines *what* needs to be built and *why*.
+By gathering and analyzing stakeholder needs, the development team gains a shared understanding of the project’s purpose, features, and constraints — eliminating ambiguity and ensuring everyone works toward the same goals.

+### 2. 🧩 Reduces Risks and Prevents Rework
+Properly documented requirements help identify potential issues early in the process.
+This minimizes the risk of misinterpretations, missed functionalities, and expensive redesigns later in the development phase.
+It ultimately saves time, money, and resources.

+### 3. 🚀 Enhances Software Quality and User Satisfaction
+When requirements are well-analyzed and validated, the resulting software meets user expectations more effectively.
+A clear understanding of functional and non-functional needs leads to systems that are more **usable**, **reliable**, and **maintainable**, increasing overall user satisfaction and system longevity.